 The Church of England said Wednesday it will still not allow same-sex weddings in its churches, though it would start allowing blessings for those who have married in a civil ceremony.

-In a statement, the Church said that it will issue an apology later this week for the "rejection, exclusion and hostility" that LGBTQ+ individuals have faced.
-However, the statement added, "The formal teaching of the Church of England as set out in the canons and authorized liturgies — that [marriage] is between one man and one woman for life — would not change."
+In a statement, the church said it will issue an apology later this week for the "rejection, exclusion, and hostility" that LGBTQ+ individuals have faced.
+However, the statement added, "the formal teaching of the Church of England as set out in the canons and authorized liturgies — that [marriage] is between one man and one woman for life — would not change" under the new proposal.

-The head of the Church, Archbishop of Canterbury Justin Welby, acknowledged that the move would seem "not nearly far enough" for some, though he hoped it would be seen as a decision for the common good.
+The head of the Church of England, Archbishop of Canterbury Justin Welby, acknowledged that the move would seem "not nearly far enough" for some, though he hoped it would be seen as a decision for the common good.

-The Associated Press noted that Wednesday's decision followed five years of contentious debate with the Church of England, and it is expected to be officially outlined in a report to the Church's national assembly in February.
+Wednesday's decision followed five years of contentious debate with the Church of England, The Associated Press notes, and it is expected to be officially outlined in a report to the church's national assembly in February.

-Charlie Bell, a priest who lives in London with his partner, told BBC News he felt a "deep disappointment" with the decision.
+Charlie Bell, an Anglican priest who lives in London with his partner, told BBC News he felt a "deep disappointment" with the decision.